Skip to main content

 21. You create a happy life when you do the things you say you’ll do.

-There are few things quite as beautiful as the happiness of excellence.
+There are few things as beautiful as the happiness of excellence.
 You have to build the habits.
 You have to be disciplined when motivation wears off.
 If you say you need more time before you can do this, you will get more time, and more pain.
 “I don’t do what I feel and I don’t do what I want.
 I do what I need.”

 22. Think of everything you are often.